glogiotatidis/pypodcaster/README.md

 Simple Podcast Publishing

 `pypodcaster` is meant to be one of the simplist podcast publishers available.
-It serves to automatically create an rss feed based on ID3 tags of media files in a given directory.
-Podcast media can be served from an existing web server, or hosted on a public Dropbox folder.
+It creates a standard RSS feed based on ID3 tags of media files in a given directory.
+Podcast media can be served from an existing web server or hosted on a public Dropbox folder.

-## Install
+## Install (not available yet)

     pip install pypodcaster